Bang-Zhen/to-do-list/.roo/commands/analyse.md

 Polish: Always check that hover effects, popups, and animations are smooth and consistent with the overall theme.

 Final Check: After implementing any change, review the entire page to confirm that the design feels intentional, cohesive, and appealing — as if it were part of a single polished product, not a mix of unrelated parts.

-Workspace Review: Before making any changes, read through all files in the working space to understand the current structure, dependencies, and styling conventions, and to ensure functionality and proper UI display across devices.